 01

-Research increasingly suggests that these symptoms can show up very early—often years or even decades before the more familiar movement symptoms begin.
+Research increasingly suggests that these symptoms can show up early on, even years before the more familiar movement symptoms begin.

 Subcategorized t0 mAke them easier to recognize,